medeirosvictor/habbit/README.md

 ![Habbit Logo](./frontend/src/assets/logo.png)

 App for tracking habits and sharing streaks.
-Think duolingo for any rabit Helps you decide on what to do when you have to many options or no ideas :)
+Think duolingo for any habit Helps you decide on what to do when you have to many options or no ideas :)

 ## React + TypeScript + Vite